His big brother in college was Martin Luther King Jr.

 Jones, safely in the clubhouse, responded, “Clendenon, you probably sent the goddamn letter because you’re jealous I’m batting close to .360.”

 Maybe Clendenon’s most notable icebreaker came the next day, in perhaps the greatest game ever pitched by a Met.
 On July 9, with the Mets 4½ games behind Chicago, Tom Seaver was giving the visiting Cubs a performance that would not only gain the Mets a game, but also a dispiriting psychological edge.
 With eight innings gone, Seaver had retired all 24 Cubs to come to the plate, striking out 11 of them.
 With the Mets up 4-0, Cubs catcher Randy Hundley led off with a bunt, which Seaver crisply fielded.
-Coming p next was a little used rookie backup center fielder named Jimmy Qualls, of whom the Mets’ scouting reports said little.
+Coming up next was a little used rookie backup center fielder named Jimmy Qualls, of whom the Mets’ scouting reports said little.
 When Qualls singled cleanly, Seaver’s perfect game and no-hitter were lost.
-(And the historically pitching-rich Mets never recorded such a gem in Shea Stadium or anywhere else.)

 Seaver, with a serious on-field manner hardened in the Marines, took such a challenge seriously: “I fucked up?” he responded.